-In addition to the career decision and exploration services, the Career Development Center provides extensive assistance with workshops on interviewing, résumé writing, and business etiquette.
+In addition to the career decision and exploration services, the Career Development Center provides extensive assistance with workshops on interviewing, résumé writing, and business etiquette, and online internship and employment search resources.

 The Career Development Center disseminates information concerning available internships and jobs, and it handles all arrangements when employers visit the campus to interview students.
-On-campus recruiting is scheduled through this office during the Fall and Spring semesters.
-Students can also make valuable employment contacts at the Annual Career Fair, the Graduate & Professional School Day, and the Annual Teacher Job Fair.
-Alumni may also receive career assistance on employment vacancy listings through Career Services.
+On-campus recruiting is scheduled through the center during the Fall and Spring semesters.
+Students can also make valuable employment contacts at the Annual Career and Graduate School Fair, and the Annual Teacher Education Fair.
+Alumni may also receive career assistance on employment vacancy listings through Career Development.